 Our innovative teaching style and clinical and experiential placements will provide you with a well-rounded, professionally relevant pharmacy degree that puts you in high demand with employers.

 Becoming a pharmacist

-To become a registered pharmacist, graduates of either the Bachelor of Pharmacy or Master of Pharmacy must complete 1824 hours (one year) of supervised practical training, followed by a registration examination.
+To become a registered pharmacist, graduates of the Bachelor of Pharmacy, Bachelor of Pharmacy Management or the Master of Pharmacy must complete 1824 hours (one year) of supervised practical training, followed by a registration examination.
 This is a requirement of the Pharmacy Board of Australia.